NSLDS

 When a student transfers during the award year to a different institution, the new institution must verify that the student is not in default of a federal student loan or received an overpayment on a federal grant or loan.
 The new institution must also verify that the student has not reached the annual or aggregate maximum on any federal loan or grant.

 In order to verify this information, the new school must review the student’s information on NSLDS as well as inform NSLDS that the student is enrolled or planning to enroll at that school.
 The school will then receive updates on the student’s financial aid history that may affect the student’s current eligibility through the Transfer Monitoring Process.
-If the student has not listed the new institution as one of the six school choices on the FAFSA, the student must add that school to the six school choices before the school will receive updates from NSLDS.
+If the student has not listed the new institution as one of the school choices on the FAFSA, the student must add that school to the school choices before the school will receive updates from NSLDS.

 The school must wait seven days before making any disbursements after requesting the transfer monitoring from NSLDS unless updates have been provided during the seven days.